GarimaDua2000/Bollywood-By-the-Numbers-A-Comprehensive-Data-Analysis-of-Hindi-Cinema/README.md

 # Data-Analysis-of-Bollywood-Movies-in-Excel

-Performed Data Analysis onto a set of Bollywood movies using Microsoft Excel.The dataset was downloaded from Kaggle.The database has also been attached.Through this project answered  questions like;
+Performed Data Analysis onto a set of Bollywood movies using Microsoft Excel.The dataset was downloaded from Kaggle.The dataset has also been attached.Through this project answered  questions like;

 1) Number of Movies Produced each Year
 2) Represent Number of Movies Produced each Year through Graph